 Select and Assign the Right Representatives

-- Consider sending at least two recruiters to avoid being overwhelmed at especially busy times.
+- Consider having at least two recruiters present to avoid being overwhelmed at especially busy times.

 - Reps should be personable, outgoing, knowledgeable and passionate about your company and job openings.

-- Reps should work the crowd and not hide behind smartphones or the table.
+- Reps should work the crowd and not hide behind phones or the table.

 - Reps should be willing to seek out & engage job seekers, not wait passively to be approached.

-Make Sure Your Table and Recruiters Stand Out
+Make Sure Your Company and Recruiters Stand Out

 - Make sure your reps are easily identifiable—wear a badge or a shirt with your company logo.